 I see a homeless person being told to leave a subway, park or other public place by police or others?

-Without becoming intrusive, try to get a badge number while taking notes on what is transpiring.
+Without becoming intrusive, try to get a badge number while taking notes or video on what is transpiring.
 Your mere presence as a witness may be helpful.
 Contact the Coalition with a description of what you have seen.
+You can also make a report about police misconduct to the Civilian Complaint Review Board by visiting their website.

 I see a homeless person collecting bottles from the trash?

 Many people rely on the income from bringing recyclables to redemption centers for their survival.
 Bringing in recyclables is good for the city, and it allows the homeless person to earn some money.
-You can offer them your own recyclables to help.
+You can offer them your own recyclables to help or offer some money if you feel this makes sense for you.

 I would like to be able to give homeless people useful information about where to get help?